 Realm comes from the YCombinator LLC. which was founded by Alexander Stigsen and Bjarne Christiansen in 2011.
 They started the project called TightDB in the end of 2010 and renamed it to Realm in September, 2014.
 Realm was officially announced and open-sourced to the developers in 2016.
 The first stable version of Realm was released in January, 2017.

 Realm optimizes the memory usages for some data structures.
-For example, Realm converts a giant list of strings into enums, which is similar to the tagger pointers in Objective-C, in order for fast lookup.
-Moreover, the database utilizes integer packing to store the integer with optimized space so that it is not necessary to specify the integer type when declaration.
+For example, Realm converts a giant list of strings into enums, which are similar to the tagged pointers in Objective-C, in order for fast lookup.
+Moreover, the database utilizes integer packing to store the integer with optimized space so that it is not necessary for users to specify the integer type when declaration.

 In order to support concurrent read/write operations under the constraint of data consistency, Realm implements Multi-version Concurrency Control based on copy-on-write mechanism.
 Every time a new transaction begins, the database creates a snapshot of the whole database and all the following read/write operations are performed on the snapshot without any modification on the existing data.
 Once the transaction commits, the database verifies everything and atomically persists the changes into the disk safely based on two-phase commit protocol.
 Under this architecture, concurrent threads are not affected by each other and the data in the database is intact even if the write operations are interrupted because of the software failure.

 Realm is an object-oriented database which provides developers with an object interface in multiple programming languages in order to solve the mismatch between the object layer and database layer in object-oriented development.